dwfe/tree-cell/README.md

 The value of cell `a` has changed, while `b` depends on `a` and must also change, otherwise `b` becomes invalid.
 Accordingly, one cannot simply ignore the change in `a` just because the filter `b` does not pass the result.
-The only way out is **to throw an error** (but this is a very specific solution to the problem).
+The only way out is **to throw an error**.

 _"How then to be?
 I need regular filters that don't throw an error"_

+1. Don't use a filter on cells.
-The filtering logic must be implemented in the subscription to the cell you are interested in:
+2. The filtering logic must be implemented in the subscription to the cell you are interested in:

 ```typescript
 const a = new Cell(1);